MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-logs.md

 ---

 # Troubleshooting ATA using the ATA logs
-The ATA logs provide insight into what each component of ATA is doing at any giving point in time.
+The ATA logs provide insight into what each component of ATA is doing at any given point in time.

 ## ATA Gateway logs
 The ATA Gateway logs are located in a subfolder called **Logs** .
 In the default installation location, it can be found at: **C:\Program Files\Microsoft Advanced Threat Analytics\Gateway\Logs**.